tale-toul/OCP4baremetalIPI/README.md

 $ sudo systemctl enable nginx --now
 $ sudo systemctl status nginx
 ```
-Create DNS entries for the API endpoint (__api.ocp4.redhat.com__) and the default ingress controller (__\*.apps.ocp4.redhat.com__) resolving to the public IP of the host where ngnix is listening.
-Do this in the public DNS resolver for the hosting the zone, for example route 53 in AWS, or using dnsmasq in your localhost.
+Create DNS entries in the public DNS zone for the API endpoint (__api.ocp4.redhat.com__) and the default ingress controller (__\*.apps.ocp4.redhat.com__) resolving to the public IP of the host where ngnix is listening.
+Do this in the public DNS resolver hosting the zone, for example route 53 in AWS, or using dnsmasq in your localhost.

 ```
 $ host api.ocp4.redhat.com